 When you've got a connecting flight, there's less room for error, and given the soaring demand for air travel these days, it's best to minimize the odds of something going wrong.

 Direct Flights offers the easiest way to search for more than 70,000 direct flights worldwide.
-And amazingly, they don't require you to set up an account or log into the website.
+Amazingly, you don't need to set up an account or log into the website.

 Austin to JFK

-If I click the green box to “check prices for AUS – JFK,” a calendar pops open, and I can select my travel dates, whether researching one-way flights or round-trip flights, number of passengers, and the seat (economy or business class).
+If I click the green box to "check prices for AUS—JFK," a calendar pops up, and I can select my travel dates, whether researching one-way flights or round-trip flights, the number of passengers, and the seat (economy or business class).

-After putting in my preferences, I click the green button to “check prices” and am redirected to Kayak.com, where I can see the cheapest flights and proceed to book the best option.
+After entering my preferences, I click the green "check prices" button and am redirected to Kayak.com.
+There, I can see the cheapest flights and proceed to book the best option.

 Why use Direct Flights?